egelblic/egelblic.github.io/other_resources.md

 worth a read for anyone with the privilege of dropping a few dollars on a book.
 While the book is of quality, it does have three main differences from this site's goal:

-0. It's a print book.
+0. It's a print book, though with ebooks available.
    While that medium works for a lot of people, it has its limits.
 1. This book is primarily discussing a computer contrived strictly for the purposes of its explanation, and while that computer is explained in its entirety, the book doesn't make much reference to real systems.